trinhhe/ASL/README.md

 - belief_simpleUnroll.h
 - unrolled the j loop with a factor of 4 and continued to use scalar replacement
 - hopefully increases ilp, also preparing step for vector instructions
-- woked, by far not as good as belief3.h but runs faster (only measured inside VM!)
+- worked, by far not as good as belief3.h but runs faster (only measured inside VM!)

 ### Precomputing message products
 - belief3.h
 - insteaf of computing almost the same product for each j, precompute one global product for all j and then tweak it for each j separately, taking just 1 division per j
 - changes the time complexity from O(n · maxdeg²) to O(n + m)
 - it worked, increased "logical" ILP (using the old flop counts) by 30 for the largest input, which roughly corresponds to average degree

+### Unrolled j-loop in belief + Precomputing message products
+- belief4.h
+- combined belief_simpleUnroll.h and belief3.h
+- unrolling j-loop with precomputed msg products should increase ilp
+- Did not work, runtime is bounded by divisions

 ### Padding the graph
 - `#ifdef GRAPH_PADDING` in factor.h